mmig/mmir/README.md

 - tools
  * [scion-queue-plugin][6]: a Cordova 5.x plugin that provides an event-queue for SCION (used by the dialog manager)
 - speech modules
- * [mmir-plugin-speech-android][14]: a Cordova 5.x plugin that integrates Android's default speech recognizer and text-to-speech engines into the MMIR framework (platforms: android)
+ * [mmir-plugin-speech-android][14]: a Cordova 5.x plugin that integrates Android's default speech recognizer and text-to-speech engines
- * [mmir-plugin-speech-android][15]: a Cordova 5.x plugin that integrates the Nuance SpeechKit (Dragon Mobile SDK) for speech recognition and text-to-speech (platforms: android, ios)
+ * [mmir-plugin-speech-android][15]: a Cordova 5.x plugin that integrates the Nuance SpeechKit (Dragon Mobile SDK) for speech recognition and text-to-speech
- * WebKit SpeechRecognizer (included in core framework): a module for integrating Google Chrome's SpeechRecognition into the MMIR framework (platforms: browser _(Chrome only)_)
- * MARYTTS (included in core framework): a module for integrating MARY TTS service (an Open Source speech synthesis) into the MMIR framework (platforms: all)
+ * see also [module overview][16] in the wiki
 - examples
  * [mmir-cordova][9]: resources / example for creating a minimal MMIR-based application _(for Cordova 5.x)_
  * [mmir-starter-kit][10]: a small MMIR-based example application _(for Cordova 5.x)_